HomeTrue North Blog

 14. Mummers Festival in St. John’s

 The Mummers Festival is a not-for-profit, community- based and folklife festival.
-It commemorates one of the oldest traditions of Newfoundland with a series of workshops and events gearing up for the Mummers Parade, the famous crowning event.
-The festival is more like a dress-up party that allows free entry.
-So, find your avatar and be there to rock the 14th annual Mummers Festival.
+It commemorates one of the oldest traditions of Newfoundland with a series of workshops and events gearing up to the Mummers Parade, the famous crowning event.

 Details For Mummers Festival